LogtalkDotOrg/logtalk3/tests/prolog/unicode/NOTES.md

 This directory contains a work-in-progress set of unit tests for Prolog support for Unicode.
-The tests are based on the October 5, 2009 WG17 Core revision standardization proposal, which specifies the following language
+The tests are based on the October 5, 2009 WG17 Core revision standardization proposal, which specifies the following minimal language features:
-features:

 1. An `encoding` Prolog flag, allowing applications to query the default encoding for opening streams.
 When the Prolog systems supports multiple